 To Prepare the Other Ingredients

-- Peel and cut the carrots at an angle into 1½-inch pieces, rotating the carrots a quarter turn between cuts.
+- Peel and cut 2 carrots at an angle into 1½-inch pieces, rotating the carrots a quarter turn between cuts.
 This cutting technique is called rangiri in Japanese.

-- Cut the potatoes into 1½-inch chunks.
-For these Yukon gold potatoes, I did not remove the skin.
+- Cut 2 Yukon gold potatoes into 1½-inch chunks.
+For these potatoes, I did not remove the skin.

-- Trim the mushroom stems and slice the caps thinly.
+- Trim off the stems from 6 cremini mushrooms and slice the caps thinly.

 To Cook the Ingredients

-- In a large pot (I used a 4½-QT pot), heat the butter and olive oil over medium heat.
-If you're using a nonstick pot, you can omit the olive oil.
+- In a large pot (I used a 4½-QT pot), heat 1 Tbsp unsalted butter and 1 Tbsp extra virgin olive oil over medium heat.
+If you‘re using a nonstick pot, you can omit the olive oil.

 - Add the chicken and sauté until 80% cooked through.